-Finally, something that doesn’t start with a p.
-Economy pricing is often used by large companies, especially in the food market, like Wal-Mart and Target, as it aims to attract a particular segment of the market – the price-sensitive buyers.
+Economy pricing is often used by large companies, especially in the food market, like Walmart and Target, as it aims to attract a particular segment of the market – the price-sensitive buyers.
 In this case, companies reduce their marketing and production costs to a bare minimum in order to maintain low prices.

 The balance of price and quality in pricing strategies (image source: SlideShare)

-The strategy is most effective for businesses that sell complementary products, that actually have something to bundle.
-It makes the entire shopping process a bit easier by bundling similar items together (although, when was shopping ever anything but easy?).
+The bundle pricing strategy is most effective for businesses that sell complementary products that can be bundled together into a single offering.
+It makes the entire shopping process a bit easier by bundling similar items together and helps retailers sell more products in one go.
 However, it’s very important to remember that the profits earned on the higher-value items must cover the losses you take on the lower-value product.
 Otherwise, it’s all for naught.

 - Optional pricing – offering optional extras together with the initial product to maximize revenue.
-For instance, an airline company will offer an optional extra such as a window seat, or a printer company will offer the option of adding shaving foam or extra blades into the cart on the purchase of a razor.
+For instance, an airline company will offer an optional extra such as a window seat, or a shaving company will offer the option of adding shaving foam or extra blades into the cart on the purchase of a razor.

-Choosing a right pricing strategy for your goods can be a rough, often intimidating process without the right facts because so much depends on it.
+Choosing the right eCommerce pricing strategy can be a tough, often intimidating process without the right data and analytics.
 Hopefully, this post explained some of the most used strategies today and their effectiveness.
-The four P’s (premium, penetration, price skimming, and psychological pricing), along with the economy and bundle pricing each have an approach that suits particular companies.
+The four P’s (premium, penetration, price skimming, and psychological pricing), along with the economy, dynamic, competitive, and bundle pricing each have an approach that suits particular companies.
 Pricing your product follows the overall strategy of your business.
 Performing market research and competitor analysis will help you find that pricing sweet spot and cater to the psychology of your customers.

 If you found this useful and you’d like to learn how to take your pricing strategy to the next level, we invite you to download our free 20 secrets to designing the best pricing strategy eBook.
 Click below to take advantage of this opportunity.